 For example, if you’re browsing the About page, the language switcher will take care to directing you to the different versions of the same page.
 What’s more, if no translation is available, the switcher will hide links that take you nowhere.

-You can install it in three different ways:
+Install it in three different ways:

 - You can manually insert the icl_language_selector code into the layout of your theme to better control its location.